Code-Institute-Submissions/Milestone-Project-261/README.md

 #### Final Pages
 * Home - Displays a list of cryptocurrencies.
 This list can be filtered with the search bar.
 Registered users can add cryptocurrencies to their watchlist.
 * Watchlist - Displays a list of cryptocurrencies that a registered user has added to their watchlist.
 * Crypto - Display information about the selected crypto.
-Registered users can submit, edit and delete comments to this page.
+Registered users can submit, edit and delete their own comments on this page.
 Non-registered users can view comments.
 * Log In - Registered users can log in on this page.
 * Register - New users can register to the website on this page.